 the initial concentration of the element at the begin of the reaction

-Figure 7: Qualitative view on the efficiency of separation stages
+Fig 7: Qualitative view on the efficiency of separation stages

 The described asymptotic behaviour explains why a breakthrough in fuel cycle technologies can result when the required separation factor can be significantly reduced.
 In this case only a few very efficient steps would be required, and ideally only one sufficiently efficient step.
 However, finally this will have to be compensated with a higher throughput since this is the second parameter which forms the asymptotic concentration of a specific element in the fuel salt in the reactor core.
-The asymptotic content of a specific element which is separated from the salt stream goes linear with the share of salt put through the salt clean-up system, see Figure 8.
+The asymptotic content of a specific element which is separated from the salt stream goes linear with the share of salt put through the salt clean-up system, see Fig 8.
 However, this is only true under the basic assumption that the separation factor is independent of the content of the specific element in the core.
-Taking into account Figure 7, it is obvious that the separation rate will decrease with lower average content, thus the linear behaviour will tend to an asymptotic behaviour for increasing throughput.
+Taking into account Fig 7, it is obvious that the separation rate will decrease with lower average content, thus the linear behaviour will tend to an asymptotic behaviour for increasing throughput.
 The gradient of the reduction of the specific element depends on the production rate of the element due to the fission process and on the separation factor for the specific element in the clean-up system.
 The initial value is given by the amount of spent fuel inserted into the initial configuration and the content of the specific element in the spent fuel which is element characteristic but depends on the target burnup of the spent LWR fuel used in the molten salt reactor.
 However, to achieve a reasonable separation factor will still be a challenge due to the requirement for separation of trivalent lanthanide FPs from the trivalent TRU elements.
 This is particularly true for the Nd/Am pair, since Nd ranks high as an FP poison in the present study.

-Figure 8: Qualitative view on the asymptotic level of content of an element in the fuel salt versus throughput in the clean-up system
+Fig 8: Qualitative view on the asymptotic level of content of an element in the fuel salt versus throughput in the clean-up system

 The final asymptotic amount of an element will depend on the throughput of salt per year through the salt clean-up, the amount of the element produced by the fission reaction in a specific time, and the separation factor achieved in the salt clean-up in one throughput.
 Summing up all these influence factors will lead to the request to have a low throughput and as high as possible content of the element in the fuel salt to make the clean-up system as efficient as possible.
 However, this exactly counteracts the request of the reactor physics problem for the elements which have a strong influence on the neutron economy – these elements should have as low as possible concentration in the fuel from point of view of reactor operation to allow sufficient breeding of fresh fissile material.
 Nevertheless, for all fission product elements which do not have a strong influence on the neutron economy, this strategy could be promising as long as the concentrations are well below the solubility limits.